alphazero/borisdb/README.md

 ###Put

 Put is a POST method call to the service.
 If successful (http-stat 200), the response body is the associated key of the blob.
-Note that the key is returned as binary (e.g. 20 bytes) and is not encoded.
+Note that the key is returned as hex encoded (e.g. 40 bytes).

      method:    POST
      uri:       /put